jwczerwinski/ACLs-Standard-and-Extended/README.md

 # ACLs-Standard-and-Extended

 <h2>Description</h2>
 On R1 and R2, configure OSPF, then standard and extended ACLs.
+ACLs include denying hosts, subnets, DNS and HTTP/HTTPS.
 Verify results.

 <h2>Environments Used </h2>